manoa-bazaar/home-page/index.md

 ### Admin Page

-All administrators have their own home page that allows them to monitoring items, look at banned users, create/delete categories, send notifications, and look at their inbox.
+All administrators have their own home page that allows them to monitor items, look at banned users, create/delete categories, send notifications, and look at their inbox.
 They can also handle reported items and new listings from users.

 <img src="doc/admingif.gif" width="90%" alt="admin home">